How the Biblical Lunar-Solar Calendar Works

 When “Elohim said, Let there be lights in the firmament of the heaven to divide the day from night” He “made two great lights; the greater light [the sun] to rule the day, and the lesser light [the moon] to rule the night” (Genesis 1:14, 16, emphasis added).
 He “made two great lights;” He did not make just one light.

-We see only one light in the sky at the present time, but this was not the way it was in the beginning and will not be the way it will be when Elohim recreates the heavens and the earth.
+We see only one light in the sky at the present time, but this was not the way it was in the beginning and will not be how it will be when Elohim recreates the heavens and the earth.
 “For, behold, I create a new heavens and a new earth” (Isaiah 65:17).
-At the present time the moon is only a reflection the sun’s light.
+At the present time the moon is only a reflection of the sun’s light.
 John who wrote the Revelation says this: “And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea” (Revelation 21:1, emphasis added).

 Isaiah gives us some clarification of what the heavens will be like in Isaiah 30:26.
 “Moreover the light of the moon shall be as the light of the sun, and the light of the sun shall be sevenfold, as the light of seven days" (emphasis added).
 It is my belief that this is how they [the sun and the moon] were in the beginning when Yahuwah Elohim Almighty “made two great lights.”